jsabater/calabruix/content/posts/grafana/process-exporter/index.md

   http2: true
 ```

-> The `localdomain.com` certificate in the example is a wildcard certificate for the local domain of the cluster, managed internally via PowerDNS, and issued via Let's Encrypt.
+> The `localdomain.com` certificate in the example is a wildcard certificate for the local domain of the [Proxmox VE cluster]({{< relref "/posts/proxmox/pve/">}}), managed internally via PowerDNS, and issued via Let's Encrypt.
 Adapt it to your scenario.

-Continue with the `/etc/default/prometheus-process-exporter` file, that contains the the command-line arguments given to the binary:
+Let's continue with the `/etc/default/prometheus-process-exporter` file, that contains the the command-line arguments passed to the binary:

 ```ini
 # Set the command-line arguments to pass to the server.